docker/docs/datacenter/dtr/2.3/guides/admin/manage-users/permission-levels.md

 * Team member: Everything a user can do, plus the permissions granted by the teams the user is member of.
 * Team admin: Everything a team member can do, and can also add members to the team.
 * Organization admin: Everything a team admin can do, can create new teams, and add members to the organization.
-* DDC admin: Can manage anything across UCP and DTR.
+* Admin: Can manage anything across UCP and DTR.

 ## Where to go next